azku/HIoH/README.md

 # HIoH (Home IoT Hub)

-HIoH is a Web accesible Hub for interacting with IoT device data and programmed in Erlang.
+HIoH is a Web accessible Hub for interacting with IoT device data and programmed in Erlang.

 ## Prerequisites